mediassumani/Notebook/Architecture/README.md

 Concurency referes to the amount of work that gets done simoultenously by a system, instead of sequentially.

+<i>Note : Both concurency and parrallelism get work done simoultenously.
+However, in concurency, the tasks do not need to be done at the same time, just need to be scheduled to be done simoultenously.
+Whereas Parallel reuests require that tasks must execute togethre at the same time.</i>

 * <i>Increating the concurency of a system often increases its scalability</i>

   - Multithreading: rewritting the applcation to perform parallel tasks in different threads.